seanm00n/Bomull_B/README.md

 - Bomull object does not disappear even after the score rises when Bomull Object collides with Character object
 - Sometimes, Character object bump into invisible Item objects
 - The Item object fall to the floor and disappear late
-- The Item object went out of the frame.
+- The Item object went out of the frame
+- Mobile resolution does not match

 # Preparing
 - BGM